Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 The Alpha didn’t care that the planet was lost.
 It didn’t care that the deathworlders would surely come to stop it.
 Let them.
 Let destruction come with them!
 The Brood would burn until there was nothing left!!

 Let them come.
 Let them *kill.* It was all the same in the end.
-The fires consumed everything, and it was all so…
+The fires consumed everything, and it was all so...

-So…
+So...

 *...Beautiful.*